vishwakulkarni/hw2/README.md

 ## Development language and environment:

 This code is in Python 3.6.
-It is developed with PyCharm on macOS Majave.
+It is developed and tested with PyCharm on macOS Majave.

 ## How to run the code: